Tamara Geva: Personal life

 Geva was the first of Balanchine's four wives, all of whom were dancers.
 After their split in 1926, she couldn't officially divorce because all documents remained in the USSR.
-Later in the USA, Geva married Kapa Davidoff (né Garabed Tavitian; 1897-1982).
+Later in the USA, Geva married Kapa Davidoff (né Garabed Tavitian; 1897-1982) in August 1931, although they had a religious ceremony two years prior; the couple divorced in June 1936.
 Davidoff was an actor and fashion executive.
 In 1942 Geva married again, this time to American actor John Emery, that union ended in divorce in 1963.
 Geva never had children.

-Tamara Geva passed away on 9 December 1997, at the age of 91, at her home in Manhattan from natural causes.
+Tamara Geva died on 9 December 1997, at the age of 91, at her home in Manhattan from natural causes.